NAD777/Stella-typechecker-bnfc/README.md

 # Stella in Swift
-Template for an implementation of Stella in Swift.
+Implementation of Stella Typecheker in Swift using BNFC to generate AST from LBNF grammar

 ![Screenshot from XCode.](Images/xcode-demo.jpeg)